dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 #### Remote Controller

 The remote controller provides control sticks, buttons, and wheels that give control of the aircraft flight, camera and gimbal.
-The remote controller maintains a wireless link with the aircraft, with some products having up to a 3 mi range when in ideal environments.
+The remote controller maintains a wireless link with the aircraft with some products having up to a 5km range in ideal environments.
 The **Flight Mode Switch** on the remote controller can be used to switch between manual and automated flight.

 ![ComponentsRemoteController](../../images/product-introduction/ComponentsRemoteController.png)

 #### Mobile Device

-An Android or iOS device can be connected to the remote controller through either USB or WiFi, to give an augmented flight experience showing the live camera feed and aircraft state information.
-Using the Mobile SDK, a mobile device can also be used to control the aircraft.
+An Android or iOS device can be connected to the remote controller through either USB or WiFi to give an augmented flight experience showing the live camera feed, and showing aircraft state information.
+Using the Mobile SDK, the mobile device can also be used to control the aircraft.

 #### Handheld Controller

-The handheld controller provides a joystick and buttons that control the camera and gimbal.
+The handheld controller provides a joystick and buttons for that give control of the camera and gimbal.
 The handheld controller connects to the mobile device through a WiFi access point inside the handle.

 ![ComponentsHandheld](../../images/product-introduction/ComponentsHandheld.png)